Flow Matching for Offline Reinforcement Learning with Discrete Actions: Experiments

 \subsection{Discretized MuJoCo Benchmark}

-We begin by asking whether a policy that is \emph{inherently discrete} can still produce effective behavior on a continuous-control task when actions are discretized.
-This helps us show that our discrete generative action generator is not limited to categorical action spaces, but can also be used as an interface for continuous control.

-To achieve that goal, we evaluate our discrete CTMC framework on six standard MuJoCo offline benchmarks from Minari \cite{todorov2012mujoco, farama2023gymnasium} to quantify how our method compares to strong offline RL baselines: AWAC~\citep{nair2020awac}, advantage-weighted behavioral cloning (AWBC; implemented as advantage-weighted regression)~\citep{peng2019advantage}, BCQ~\citep{fujimoto2019off}, CQL~\citep{kumar2020conservative}, and a greedy value-selection baseline (GreedyQ), which selects $a=\arg\max_{a\in\mathcal{A}} Q(s,a)$ under the learned critic.
-We adapt these baselines to the same discretized action space (using a fixed number of action divisions $K_{\text{act}}=256$) for a fair comparison.
+Here we investigate whether a \emph{inherently discrete} policy can produce effective behavior on continuous-control tasks when actions are discretized to show our discrete generative action generator can be used as an interface for continuous control.
+We evaluate on MuJoCo benchmark from Minari~\citep{todorov2012mujoco, farama2023gymnasium} comparing our method to 7 baselines: BRAC~\citep{luo2023action}, AWAC~\citep{nair2020awac}, advantage-weighted behavioral cloning (AWBC)~\citep{peng2019advantage}, BCQ~\citep{fujimoto2019off}, CQL~\citep{kumar2020conservative}, a greedy value-selection baseline (GreedyQ), and a categorical policy-improvement baseline (BoltzQ).
+We adapt these baselines to the same discretized action space (action divisions $K_{\text{act}}=256$) for fair comparison.

-Table~\ref{tab:main_baselines_256} reports results on the six benchmarks.
-Our method is competitive enjoying better performance than all baselines in 4 out of 6 tasks.
-It is worth noting that because actions are discretized into a finite set, absolute normalized returns are not directly comparable to continuous-action policies.
-Our goal is to evaluate relative performance among discrete offline methods under a fixed discretization.
+As shown in Table~\ref{tab:main_baselines_256}, our method is competitive enjoying better performance than all baselines in 4 out of 6 tasks.
+Interestingly, we find high variance for all methods due to discretized-action setting.
+When continuous actions are discretized into a finite set, small changes in learned policy can lead to selecting entirely different discrete actions, resulting in abrupt changes in behavior and returns in contrast to continuous policies, which vary smoothly with parameter updates (as illustrated in Figure~\ref{fig:mofork_cartoon}).
 Notably, our method QDFM achieves an order-of-magnitude reduction in action generation time (5.87ms) compared to reported values in \citet{zhang2025energy} for continuous action space diffusion-based (75.05ms, 55.86ms) and optimal-transport-based (27.26ms) methods.

-We observe higher variance which is expected given that our policy is obtained via stochastic CTMC simulation rather than direct action regression.
-This variance reflects genuine exploration over the learned action distribution rather than training instability.
-Importantly, increasing variance does not degrade average performance; in several tasks, comparatively higher-return solutions are discovered at the cost of increased dispersion across episodes.
+We provide same-hardware runtime comparisons on training and inference in Appendix~\ref{app:runtime}.